py5coding/py5book/integrations/colors.md

 6 - rrggbb
 8 - rrggbbaa

-Consistent with hex strings for web / html
+The rules for hex codes are consistent with hex values commonly used for web development in HTML and CSS files.

 eg: `#ff0000` for red

-Can also use a hexidecimal integer, like so.
-For this, it is always `0x` followed by 8 values, order is alpha, red, green, blue.
+If you like, you can also use a hexidecimal integer, such as `0xffff0000`.
+For this, it is always `0x` followed by 8 values, and the order is alpha, red, green, and blue.

 `0xffff0000`